The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Radii and filtrations by the radii

 Let $\M$ be a differential module over $\O_{X,x}$ or $\H(x)$.
-Let $\M_{D(x)}$ be the pull-back on $D(x)$ of $\M$, considered as a free $\O(D(x))$-module with connection.
-More precisely one can consider $D(x)$ as an $\Omega$-analytic curve with empty triangulation and $\M_{D(x)}$ as an equation on $D(x)$.
-Definition \ref{def: Multiradius} then applies, and it make sense to attribute to $\M_{D(x)}$ the multiradius
+Let $\M_{|D(x)}$ be the pull-back of $\M$ on $D(x)$.
+Since $\Omega$ is spherically complete (cf. Setting \ref{Setting : Omega}) then, by a result of Lazard, $\M_{|D(x)}$ is a free $\O(D(x))$-module with connection (cf. \cite{Lazard}).
+More precisely, one can consider $D(x)$ as an $\Omega$-analytic curve with empty weak triangulation and $\M_{|D(x)}$ as a differential equation on $D(x)$.
+Notice that the maximal disk here is $D(t_x,\emptyset)=D(x)$.
+Definition \ref{def: Multiradius} then applies, and it make sense to attribute to $\M_{|D(x)}$ the multiradius